 Facebook Live is taking the newsfeed by storm!
-This (relatively) new live broadcasting feature lets any person, brand, or nonprofit live-stream events, reveals, celebrations, and more.
+This live video broadcasting feature lets any person, brand, or nonprofit live-stream events, reveals, celebrations, and more.

 The Humane Society, The White House, the MET, and many smaller nonprofits are broadcasting news-as-it-happens, museum tours, and even feeding time for baby raccoons!